 What's the scoop on marriage and happiness?
-Will marriage make you happy?
-Or will it make you unhappy?
-Find out what the research says . . .
+Will marriage make you happy when about half of all marriages end in divorce?
+Learn the truth . . . find out what the research says.

 Despite our fascination with weddings, roughly half of those who make it to the alter end up in divorce court . . . and divorce is a messy business that ill-affects children and casts a long shadow on the future.
 It is costly in terms of money, stress and emotions.
 So, ever wonder what the latest research says about marriage?
 Will it make you happy?